-Our human capital objective in managing our business is to attract, retain, and fully engage the talent of our team members.
-Toyota's corporate culture is driven by "The Toyota Way", our guiding philosophy of the company we want to be, which is woven into our core values, including continuous improvement and respect for people.
-Our team members are actively involved in Toyota's transformation toward becoming a mobility company and promoting our mission of happiness for all and our vision of creating mobility for all.
-We offer a variety of training opportunities to enhance the skills of our team members and encourage innovation.
-We encourage teamwork and collaboration and know diverse backgrounds, experiences, and perspectives are the right thing not only for our team members, but also for our business.
+Our human capital objective in managing our business is to attract, retain, and fully engage talented team members who share our core values, including continuous improvement and respect for people.
+Toyota's corporate culture is driven by "The Toyota Philosophy", our roadmap of the company we want to be, which is underpinned by our mission of producing happiness for all and our vision of creating mobility for all.
+Our team members are actively involved in Toyota's transformation toward becoming a mobility company.
+We offer a variety of training opportunities and career development resources to enhance the skills of our team members, encourage innovation, and create an attractive workplace where employees want to stay and grow.
+Our hybrid work schedules (offered as appropriate) are intended to provide flexibility to our team members, strengthen employee retention, and enable us to attract a broad and inclusive workforce.
+We encourage teamwork and collaboration and know that valuing diverse backgrounds, experiences, and perspectives is the right thing to do not only for our team members, but also for our business.